toy/image_optim_pack/README.markdown

 script/run # Build and test all for all oses and architectures script/run NO_HALT=1 # Don't halt VMs after building

-make all # Build and copy all to output directory for current os/arch make run # => all
+make all # Build and copy all to output directory for current os/arch, then test make run # => all

-make test # `all` and test bins for current os/arch
+make test # Test bins for current os/arch

 make download # Download archives make build # Build all without copying to output directory